 Corporate household knowledge serves various purposes, which in turn necessitate different interpretations of the information.
 Consider the list of organization names in Figure 1.
 What is the relationship among these names?
 As it turns out, these are all names that are in some way related to each other and International Business Machines Corporation (the name at the top of the list).
-These names include abbreviations (such as IBM), divisions (such as IBM Microelectronics division), wholly owned subsidiaries (such as IBM Global Financing), partially owned subsidiaries (such as IBM de Colombia, S.A.), companies that were acquired by IBM (such as Lotus Development Corporation), companies that were acquired and then later sold by IBM (such as SoftwareArtistry, Inc.), companies in which IBM has a minority joint venture interest in (MiCRUS).
+These names include abbreviations (such as IBM), divisions (such as IBM Microelectronics division), wholly owned subsidiaries (such as IBM Global Financing), partially owned subsidiaries (such as IBM de Colombia, S.A.), companies that were acquired by IBM (such as Lotus Development Corporation), companies that were acquired and then later sold by IBM (such as SoftwareArtistry, Inc.), companies in which IBM has a minority joint venture interest (such as the Dominion Semiconductor company), and companies that IBM has a majority joint venture interest in (MiCRUS).
 It even includes IBM's original name, Computing-Tabulating-Recording Company.